natfarleydev/prd-markdown/markdown/advanced/advancedCoreClassesDetails.markdown

 level.

-At 11th level, the servant gains the advanced template (see the *Pathfinder RPG Bestiary*).
+At 11th level, the servant gains the advanced template (see the *PF RPG Bestiary*).
 At 15th level, an antipaladin's servant gains spell resistance equal to the antipaladin's level + 11.